MonoGame/docs.monogame.github.io/articles/getting_started/1_setting_up_your_development_environment_unix.md

 ---
 title: Setting up your development environment for macOS and Linux
-description: A step-by-step guide for setting up your development environment on macOS and Linux.
+description: This section provides a step-by-step guide for setting up your development environment on macOS and Linux.
 ---

-# Setting up your development environment for macOS and Linux

-This section provides a step-by-step guide for setting up your development environment on macOS and Linux.

 The only development environment that MonoGame officially supports on Linux is [Visual Studio Code](https://code.visualstudio.com/).

-## Install .NET 6 SDK
+## Install .NET 8 SDK

 - .NET SDK at: [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download)
 - If you are intending to target mobile platforms, make sure that you have the corresponding workload installed